janoscsordas/janoscsordas/README.md

 # 💫 About Me:
-🌱 I’m currently learning and making some side projects
+🌱 I’m currently learning and working on some side projects

 # 💻 Tech Stack: